 Additionally, review the following resources that you may want to post, apply, or share in your classroom:

 - Tips for Teachers, Promoting Healthy Eating & Physical Activity in the Classroom, National Center for Chronic Disease Prevention and Health Promotion

-- Youth Physical Activity Recommendations, U.S. Department of Health & Human Services
+- Youth Physical Activity Guidelines, U.S. Department of Health & Human Services

 |Cafeteria style dining||Cafeteria style dining is a style of food service in which children choose their food (or are given predetermined food) on a serving line|